wmertens/compiled-i18n/Readme.md

 ## To discover

 - build client locales in dev mode as well, being smart about missing keys and hot reloading
+- allow adding translations at runtime (into an empty object of course)
 - allow helper libs that re-export localize and interpolate
 - helpers for Qwik, what API?

   - I18n links can use `_` for the href
+  - helper for `[locale]` path segment
+  - helper for qwik-city path translations (then it needs to load after qwik-city)
   - calling `locale()` inside layout.tsx for route-based locale selection
   - `entry.ssr.tsx`: